 When do you need a contract?

-Thankfully we don’t need to draw up a written agreement every time we do some of these everyday tasks, but what about when you do need a physical contract for a simple agreement?
-Putting the terms of an agreement on paper is useful when it is important to clear spell out the rights and obligations of each side.
+Thankfully we don't need to draw up a written agreement every time we do some of these everyday tasks, but what about when you do need a contract template for a simple agreement?
+Putting the terms of an agreement on paper is useful when it is important to clearly spell out the rights and obligations of each side.
 For example, a tenancy agreement is not formally required as a tenancy will automatically be implied to be an assured shorthold tenancy but it is recommended to have one in writing so that key terms like deposits, repairs and inspections are clear.
+When disclosing confidential information with a prospective partner, employee or customer, it's essential to have a Non-disclosure agreement in place as a promise to not disclose confidential information is not a legal contract.

 How do you create a contract?

-On Legislate, you can set the terms of your contract flexibly without using an online template, giving you reassurance that your contracts will contain all of the necessary terms without any outdated, and possibly now illegal, clauses.
+On Legislate, you can set the terms of your contract flexibly without using a free online contract template, giving you reassurance that your contracts will contain all of the necessary terms without any outdated, and possibly now illegal, clauses.
 You can also access helpful tips and materials to help you through your contracting.

 Why should you trust Legislate with your contracts?